domidt/CDA/README.md

 ```
 pip3 install -U otree
 ```
-From here, you may add a new project, and add this app to it.
+From here, you may add a new project, and add these apps to it.

 Running an online or classroom session, you may follow the instructions in [ExpEcoWorkflow_course_repository](https://ploteo.github.io/ExpEcoWorkflow_course_repository/7/oTree_deployment_printout.html) and add a fork of this repository to your website.

+## Adaptions
+Several

 Disclaimer: The code is provided for educational and academic purposes and you agree that you use such code entirely at your own risk.